Karnataka Congress MLA says audio tape released by his party to frame BJP is 'fake'

 Realising that he did not have the numbers, Yeddyurappa had on May 19 announced his decision to quit as chief minister without facing the floor test in an anti-climax to the political drama following the hung verdict in the assembly polls.

+Speaking to reporters, Congress general secretary B K Hari Prasad said, "Congress believes in truth."

+"We should appreciate the stand of Shivaram Hebbar who calls a spade a spade.
+He comes out with the truth.
+He is not like the BJP people.
+When he (Hebbar) says that (it is a fake audio), we accept that with all humility.
+Nothing wrong in that."

-Union minister and BJP's Karnataka election in-charge Prakash Javadekar had rubbished the audio tapes as 'fake.'
-Javadekar also had accused the Congress for releasing 'fake' audio clips to prevent the BJP from forming government.
+Union minister and BJP's Karnataka election in-charge Prakash Javadekar had rubbished the audio tapes as 'fake. ' Javadekar also had accused the Congress of releasing 'fake' audio clips to prevent the BJP from forming government.